 21 And Elijah came to all the people, and said, “How long will you falter between two opinions?
 If the Lord is God, follow Him; but if Baal, follow him.”
 But the people answered him not a word.
 1 Kings 18:21 (NKJV)

-In my own life, there have been several occasions where this challenge would have cut deep into my heart.
+In my own life, there have been several occasions where this nature of challenge would have cut deep into my heart.
 Though not Baal per say, there are other forms of idol worship in the world that tempt and surround us.

 God had had enough of this disrespect and unfaithfulness, and, unwilling to let the people He loved be surrendered to dark forces, led Elijah to set up a challenge between Himself and Baal.
-Behind the scenes, this was also a challenge between God and Satan, as Satan was the power behind these false idols, and had also led Jezebel to kill all the prophets of the Lord that she could find.
+Behind the scenes, this was also a challenge between the kingdoms of God and Satan, as Satan was the power behind these false idols, and had also led Jezebel to kill all the prophets of the Lord that she could find.

-To bring the three-and-a-half-year drought to a dramatic end, God had Elijah prepare a challenge for the 450 prophets of Baal – they were to prepare a bull offering on Mount Carmel, and call fire down from heaven to light it.
+To get ready to bring the three-and-a-half-year drought to a dramatic end, God had Elijah present a challenge to the 450 prophets of Baal – they were to prepare a bull offering on Mount Carmel, and call down fire from heaven to light it.
 Satan had previously demonstrated himself perfectly capable of doing this, as he had done it before to the faithful Job.
 Reading from the book of Job:

 8 Then the Lord said to Satan, “Have you considered My servant Job, that there is none like him on the earth, a blameless and upright man, one who fears God and shuns evil?”